ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 logical-not-op      = "!"               ; logical NOT operator
 ~~~~

-A test expression is shorthand for a comparison
+A test expression is shorthand for a comparison that
 either tests the existence of a node
 designated by an embedded query (see {{extest}}) or tests the
 result of a function expression (see {{fnex}}).